ArturT/Railstom/README.md

     $ foreman start

-Foreman will start mailcatcher, sidekiq and guard.
+Foreman will start sidekiq and guard.

-#### Tips

-* If you already running mailcatcher please kill it before you start foreman.

 ### Sidekiq